sdr-enthusiasts/docker-planefence/README.md

 ### API parameters and usage examples

 The Planefence and Plane-Alert APIs accept awk-style Regular Expressions as arguments.
 For example, a tail number starting with N, followed by 1 digit, followed by 1 or more digits or letters would be represented by this RegEx: `n[0-9][0-9A-Z]*` .
-Querie arguments are case-insensitive: looking for `n` or for `N` yield the same results.
+Query arguments are case-insensitive: looking for `n` or for `N` yields the same results.
 Each query must contain at least one of the parameters listed below.
 Optionally, the `type` parameter indicates the output type.
 Accepted values are `json` or `csv`; if omitted, `json` is the default value.
 (These argument values must be provided in lowercase.)
 Note that the `call` parameter (see below) will start with `@` followed by the call (tail number or flight number as reported via ADS-B/MLAT/UAT) if the entry was tweeted.
 So make sure to start your `call` query with `^@?` to include both tweeted an non-tweeted calls.
 #### Planefence Query parameters